 On any given day the equivalent of 500,000 people in the U.S. are without power for 2 hours or more.
 In other words, studies have shown that power outages cost the U.S. economy around $80 billion annually.

 Earth Hour, an annual global campaign founded by World Wildlife Fund (WWF) to raise sustainability awareness around environmental issues facing the Earth, symbolizes a commitment to change.
 However, it’s more than just the hour.
 Solar-powered lights were installed in three villages without electricity in India because of Earth Hour support.

 To date, Earth Hour has now been embraced and supported by over 50 million people in 154 countries across all seven continents.
 Participate with supporters from around the world by turning off your lights for an hour on Saturday, Mar.
 29, at 8.30 p.m.

 The Smart Grid and Earth Hour

 A smart grid enables the reliability we have come to expect for the future, integrating diverse generation and storage resources into a smart self-healing grid.
-The smart grid and smart meters allow individuals to have better control over their energy usage and enabling the integration of clean, renewable generation sources where and when it’s needed.
+The smart grid and smart meters allow individuals to have better control over their energy usage and enables the integration of clean, renewable generation sources where and when it’s needed.

 Making the U.S. electric grid more intelligent is one way to participate in energy conservation to reduce carbon emissions by up to 5 percent.
 Just changing overall electricity consumption and adjusting behavior saves energy, money and increases electricity reliability.

-So while participating in Earth Hour, learn more about the smart grid, how it can affect you, and how to be a more energy conscious user by visiting here.
+So while participating in Earth Hour, learn more about the smart grid, how it can affect you and how to be a more energy conscious user by visiting here.